hichana/fdna/PROJECT_PLANNING.md

     -x user can see a card representing their Flow DNA strand with a list of the DNA string identifiers from each strand
 - layout and design UI
     - as needed
-- app testing/automation (all use overflow)
-    - has a testing utils that can be used with an integration test
-    - basic integration test to test DNA building and minting
-        - admin can change payment recipient
-        - admin can change royalty receivers
-        - admin cna change mint price
-    -x setup script registers projects to the nft-catalog and demonstrates the whole minting process -x scripts automate processes on testnet
-    -x has testnet scripts and transactions
-        - setup account to receive royalties
-        - give demo user NFTs
 - project submission to hackathon
     - precise presentation deck and short/understandable demo video
         - video is 2-3 minutes long